WE-are-FPV/JeNo-5.1/README.md

 Several pattern options for the arm are also available.

-Finally, as this frame was designed by members of the [WE are FPV](https://www.wearefpv.fr/) community, a "WaF edition" is available (the logo is engraved on the bottom plate).
+Finally, as this frame was designed by members of the [WE are FPV](https://www.wearefpv.fr/) community, a "WaF edition" is available (the logo is engraved on the bottom plate, you can remove it if you prefer).
 Join us on the WAF forum in [the official JeNo 5.1" thread](https://forum.wearefpv.fr/topic/19574-jeno-51-un-ch%C3%A2ssis-custom-modulaire-avec-fov-d%C3%A9gag%C3%A9-o3) to discuss it further.

 ![WE are FPV banner](./images/waf-jeno.jpg)